Abou-El-Haj, Rifa'at A.

 Professor, PhD, 1963, Princeton University: Modern Near East, Europe, Arab, Ottoman, Historiography, Psychohistory.

-Associate Professor and Chair, PhD, 1997, University of Wisconsin: Latin America, Colombia, Race, Gender.
+Associate Professor, PhD, 1997, University of Wisconsin: Latin America, Colombia, Race, Gender.

 Bailey, Anne C.